 Once you have submitted all the information above, the underwriter reviews your application and uses the information to determine the premium rate and death benefit.
-The process may take 6-8 weeks, depending on your insurance policy provider.
+Depending on your insurance policy provider, the process may take 6-8 weeks.
 The coverage begins after signing the policy and making the first premium payment.

 Types of life insurance

-There two main types of life insurance: whole and term life insurance.
+There are two main types of life insurance: whole and term life insurance.

 Whole life insurance

-This insurance policy is interchangeably referred to as permanent life insurance policy as well.
-This policy does not expire as it lasts the entire life of the insured and offers a cash value component that allows you to borrow against or withdraw when you are living.
+This insurance policy is interchangeably referred to as a permanent life insurance policy.
+This policy does not expire as it lasts the insured’s entire life and offers a cash value component that allows you to borrow against or withdraw when you are living.
 Whole life insurance also offers death benefit coverage for the life of the policy buyer.
-To build the cash value component, the insured makes paid-up additions on top of the normal premiums or re-invest policy dividends.
+To build the cash value component, the insured makes paid-up additions on top of the regular premiums or re-invests policy dividends.
 Cash values accrue interests based on the fixed rates pre-determined in the policy.

 Term Life Insurance

 This policy has a set period of time and expires when the period elapses.
 Most people prefer to purchase a term life insurance policy because it is relatively cheaper compared to whole life.
 The coverage ranges between 10 and 30 years.
-For example, you could select a 15 year policy period under the term life insurance policy as it falls within the range.
-Some insurance providers also allow the client to convert their term life policy into whole life coverage.
+For example, you could select a 15-year policy period under the term life insurance policy as it falls within the range.
+Some insurance providers also allow clients to convert their term life policy into whole life coverage.